GoogleChrome/developer.chrome.com/site/en/blog/progress-in-the-privacy-sandbox-2022-02/index.md

 ### Cookies

-As the cookie-related proposals progress, you should audit your own `SameSite=None` or **cross-site cookies** and plan the action you'll need to take on your site.
+As the cookie-related proposals progress, you should audit your own `SameSite=None` or **cross-site cookies** and plan the action you will need to take on your site.

 #### CHIPS

-If you set cookies that are sent in cross-site contexts, but in 1:1 relationships—like iframe embeds, or API calls—we have added a [new overview for CHIPS](/docs/privacy-sandbox/chips/), or Cookies Having Independent Partitioned State.
+If you set cookies that are sent in cross-site contexts, but in 1:1 relationships&mdash;like iframe embeds, or API calls&mdash;we have added a [new overview for CHIPS](/docs/privacy-sandbox/chips/), or Cookies Having Independent Partitioned State.
 CHIPS allows you to mark cookies as "`Partitioned`", which puts them in a separate cookie jar per top-level site.

-We've sent the **[I2E (Intent to Experiment) for CHIPS](https://groups.google.com/a/chromium.org/g/blink-dev/c/_dJFNJpf91U)** with the plan to run the origin trial in Chrome 100 and run from March 31st, 2022 until June 30, 2022.
+We've also sent the **[I2E (Intent to Experiment) for CHIPS](https://groups.google.com/a/chromium.org/g/blink-dev/c/_dJFNJpf91U)** with the plan to start the origin trial in Chrome 100 and run from March 31st, 2022 until June 30, 2022.
 The origin trial will be available for registration on [the Chrome Origin Trials site](/origintrials/#/trials/active).

 #### Additional cookie updates

-We're continuing to clean up issues in general cookie implementation in Chrome and have sent an **[I2S (Intent to Ship) to allow cookie domain attributes to be the empty string](https://groups.google.com/a/chromium.org/g/blink-dev/c/IYWGbLV-1hU)**.
+We're also continuing to clean up issues in general cookie implementation in Chrome and have sent an **[I2S (Intent to Ship) to allow cookie domain attributes to be the empty string](https://groups.google.com/a/chromium.org/g/blink-dev/c/IYWGbLV-1hU)**.